polychromatic/website/docs/faqs.md

 Polychromatic v1.0.0 is going to be a major update worth waiting for.
 Check out [the roadmap](/docs/roadmap/) to see what new and improved features you can expect.
-Daily builds will be reinstated once the "application profiles" replacement is added, so there is no loss of `stable` functionality.
+Daily builds will be reinstated once the "application profiles" replacement is added, so there is no loss of functionality.
 Although, you can always [check out the branch](https://github.com/polychromatic/polychromatic/branches) earlier.

+As with any open source project, progress can be slow at times.
+It's been 2 years since the release of `v0.3.12`, with [not just one](https://github.com/polychromatic/polychromatic/releases/tag/v0.4.0), or [two](https://github.com/polychromatic/polychromatic/releases/tag/v0.5.0), but **three** refactors internally!
+Things are nicely shaping into place, as the Controller is now based on PyQt5 and no longer WebKitGTK.

-Since the software is developed during free time, progress can be slow at times.
-Rest assured, the software is definitely not dead, but `v0.3.12` is not expecting minor updates.
+Rest assured, the software is definitely not dead, but there will be no minor updates for `v0.3.12` as the software is developed linearly.

-As a rough estimate, let's aim for a v1.0.0 beta release in **July or August 2020**.
+As a rough estimate, let's aim for a v1.0.0 release (or at least a beta) in **September 2020**.